MLHale/nebraska-gencyber/teachers/github/README.md

 The `gencyber` user now makes changes to the README.md file in this forked repository.
 She is also the owner of this forked repository.
 >![forkupdate](./img/forkupdate.png)

-Now to suggest these changes to `robinagandhi` user; the `gencyber` user needs to create a `pull` request.
-So the `gencyber` user switches over to the 'Pull Request' tab on forked repository and clicks the 'new pull request' button.
+Now to suggest these changes to the `robinagandhi` user; the `gencyber` user needs to create a `pull request`.
+So the `gencyber` user switches over to the `Pull Request` tab on forked repository and clicks the **new pull request** button.
 It will look something like this:
 >![forkpulltab](./img/forkpulltab.png)

 Here is an open pull request that compares the master branches across the two repositories.
 >![forkpullopen](./img/forkpullopen.png)

-The `robinagandhi` user is now notified of a pull request on his hello-world repository.He examines the suggested changes, and in this case the files can be automatically merged.
+The `robinagandhi` user is now notified of a `pull request` on his hello-world repository.
+He examines the suggested changes, and in this case the files can be automatically merged.
 >![forkmerge](./img/forkmerge.png)

 In cases where files cannot be merged automatically, discussions around the pull request can help to resolve the conflicts manually.
 In this case that won't be necessary.
-With a few more simple clicks the changes are merged.
+With a few more simple clicks the changes are `merged`.
 Your peer will see something like this to confirm the merge:
 >![mergeconfirm](./img/mergeconfirm.png)

-Here is a confirmation message after a successful merge:
+Here is a confirmation message after a successful `merge`:
 >![mergemsg](./img/mergemsg.png)

 The updated content is now reflected in the peer's repository.
 It will be something like this:
 >![finalupdate](./img/forkupdatefinal.png)

 Now return the favor to your peer.
-Help them fork your hello-world repository and make a pull request to you.
+Help them `fork` your hello-world repository and make a `pull request` to you.

-And that is one way you can collaborate using Github.
+And that is one way you can collaborate using `Github`.

 [Top](#table-of-contents)